pavan12395/ShortLink/README.md

 - Mongoose: Object Data Modeling (ODM) library for MongoDB and Node.js

 Please ensure that these dependencies are properly installed before running the application.

+## LocalSetup Guide

+set up the application on your local machine, follow these steps:

+1. Clone the repository:
+   git clone <repository-url>

+2. Start the frontend application by navigating to the `client` directory and running the following command: cd client npm start

+3. Start the backend application by navigating to the `server` directory and running the following command: cd server npm start

+4. If you have MongoDB installed on your local machine, mention the connection URI in the `/server/.env` file.
+Otherwise, start a Docker container of MongoDB and include the connection URI in the `.env` file.

+## QuickStart Guide

+1. Execute the docker-compose.yaml file and find that three services(frontend,backend,monogodb) are running by the following command
+         `docker compose up`
+2. Access frontend at localhost:3000
+3. Access Backend at localhost:5000